birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 - This bug is not a security vulnerability and is not seriosuly game-breaking (i.e. item duplication).
   If this is the case, email me instead: adam@cogg.rocks

+*Please delete this line and everything above it if you have read and understand.*
 ---------------------------------------------------

 ### Description